zcaceres/MPC/Student-Handbook/StudentHandbook.md

 <b>It is your responsibility to check Slack regularly so that you don't miss important announcements.</b>

 ##Hours and the MPC Space
-The MPC space at UFM is open from XX:XX to 9:00pm, Monday through Friday.
+The MPC space at UFM is open from 7:00 to 9:00pm, Monday through Friday.

 As a student of the MPC, you have exclusive access to this space.
 You are always welcome.
 Please be respectful of others and the resources of the MPC.

+<b>MPC Schedule</b>
 Bootcamp courses are scheduled for each subject cycle.
-We don't schedule things into the evening because we believe you need time with friends, family, loved ones, and to do other activities.
+We don't usually schedule things into the evening because we believe you need time with friends, family, loved ones, and to do other activities.
+However, we may have fun stuff like movie nights sometimes.
+These will usually be optional.

 Aside from Bootcamp, the MPC does not have an official daily schedule.
 The schedule emerges from the courses and experiences designed by MPCers.
 Consult the MPC calendar to find regular seminars, experiences, student-led courses, dialogues with visitors, and other events.

-<b>It's important to check your calendar regularly.</b>
+<b>It's important to check Slack, your email, and your calendar regularly.</b>

 ##Bootcamp
 Year one is Learning Bootcamp.
 The theme of the first year is "Explore Your Calling".